andy-guttridge/song-mates/README.md

 Profiles are displayed with a collapsible section which can be expanded by pressing the down arrow.
 This reveals the 'About me' biography and a number of possible buttons depending on the status of the user and their relationship to the other users.

 - If the user is not authenticated, only the 'About me' section is revealed within the collapsible.
 - If the authenticated user has an approved collaboration relationship with the other user, this is indicated with a blue collaborator icon next to the other user's name.
 A 'contact me' icon enables them to send a message to the other user, and an un-collaborate button enables them to end the collaboration.
 The send message button opens a modal dialog enabling a message to be sent directly from this page.
-Chossing to un-collaborate opens another modal, asking the user to dismiss or confirm the request.
+Choosing to un-collaborate opens another modal, asking the user to dismiss or confirm the request.
 - If the authenticated user has a pending collaboration request (incoming or outgoing), a 'pending collaboration request' button provides a visual indication and links directly to the collaboration requests page so that action can be taken.
 - If the user is authenticated but does not currently have a collaborative relationship with the other user, a 'request to collaborate' button sends the other user a collaboration request.